Table of Contents

 With the rise of on-demand logistics, it’s never been easier to optimise for a speedy delivery.

-Major shipping couriers like Aus Post offer different levels of services based on your needs, from affordable ground shipping to expedited shipping via air.
+Major shipping couriers, including USPS, UPS, and FedEx offer different levels of services based on your needs, from affordable ground shipping to expedited shipping via air.
 With that said, paying for premium shipping to meet customer expectations isn’t your only option.

 Along with establishing strong courier partnerships, a third-party logistics (3PL) provider operates multiple fulfilment centres in different regions and major cities across the globe (not to mention they negotiate discounted shipping rates with couriers).